 It is widely known that our climate has changed significantly over the past 60 years.
-Before the 1950s carbon dioxide levels in the atmosphere had never been above 300 parts per million1.
+Before the 1950s carbon dioxide levels in the atmosphere had never been above 300 parts per million.
 Today, the carbon dioxide levels have increased to just above 400 parts per million.
 This increase in carbon dioxide levels has been closely linked to changes in climate such as increases in global temperatures and more frequent natural disasters (e.g. floods, hurricanes, and earthquakes).

 Practices such as keeping the soil covered with plants, increasing plant diversity, composting and carefully planned grazing are proven ways to put carbon back into the soil.
-Carbon rich soils act like giant sponges, absorbing water during floods and providing it to plants in times of drought.
+Carbon-rich soils act like giant sponges, absorbing water during floods and providing it to plants in times of drought.
 Adding carbon to the soil makes the land much more productive, and we need productive land to secure food for our increasing population.

 - Water movement in the soil: Important notes for irrigation management - 2021-02-19